You are here

 - Macro Editing: Seeing the Forest for the Trees

 - An Introduction to Medical Copy Editing

-- The Future of Chicago Style
+- A New Edition of The Chicago Manual of Style

 - Live Editing

 - Panel: Where Are the In-House Editing Jobs These Days?

 - Blue Pencil Meets Pointy Heads: Editing the Experts